Artist: Tears For Fears

 Mad world, mad world.

-After 18 long years since their last album, Curt Smith and Roland Orzabal have shared their latest musical tome, The Tipping Point, one of the most anticipated — and astounding — surprises of 2022.
+After 18 long years, Curt Smith and Roland Orzabal have shared their latest musical tome, The Tipping Point, one of the most anticipated — and astounding — surprises of 2022.
 A follow-up to 2004’s Everybody Loves a Happy Ending, the album was initiated seven years ago, and, as with all beautiful gems, developed from extremes, incarnations and intensity.
 The result is something strong and precious, musically diverse and inspired.
 Refreshingly new, The Tipping Point offers a deliberate and dignified nod to lifelong fans.
 “I think we’ve managed to be quite clever,” Roland says.
 “For instance, the title track, ‘The Tipping Point.’
 We belatedly have taken the drum rhythm and drum fills from ‘Everybody Wants to Rule the World,’ but that’s where the similarity ends.
 You have this really haunting song, and the subject matter is extremely personal.
 You have things like ‘Rivers of Mercy,’ which all of a sudden morphs into a reminder of ‘Woman In Chains’.
 You’ve got ‘Break the Man’, which is like shades of ‘Pale Shelter,’ and ‘Everybody Wants to Rule the World’— Curt singing an up-tempo song like it was back in the ‘80s.
 There are lots of clever nods and winks, which fans will get.”

 2017 was a year of extremes.
 The band released Rule the World, a best-of compilation that shot them back up the UK charts.
 They set out on a co-headlining tour with Hall & Oates, halted that summer when Roland’s wife of nearly four decades, Caroline, passed away, a story he shares in his own words in our interview below.
 The title track—written by Roland and guitarist, writer and producer Charlton Pettus and co-produced by the band, Sacha Skarbek, and Florian Reutter—is about the gut-wrenching experience of love and tragic loss: Life is cruel/Life is tough….Will you ever know when it’s the tipping point…